 An appointment in the outpatient clinic is planned for around 8-12 weeks after returning home.
 This section will detail the Post-ICU recovery service at Guy's and St Thomas's and include links to all the support available locally and nationally.

-The peer support groups for patients, carers and relatives are extremely helpful during the recovery phase and at Guy's and St Thomas's there is a peer support group led by our specialist post ICU recovery nurse.
+The peer support groups for patients, carers and relatives can be extremely helpful during the recovery phase, and at Guy's and St Thomas's there is a peer support group led by our specialist post-ICU recovery nurse.
 Details can be found in the ‘Patient and relative (peer) support group at Guy's and St Thomas's’ article using the search bar below.

 Apply a filter below to refine your search results.